 In this step, you will delete your DynamoDB table.

 a.
-You can easily delete a table from the DynamoDB console.
+You can easily delete a table by using the DynamoDB console.
 It is a best practice to delete tables you are no longer using so that you don’t keep getting charged for them.

-- In the DynamoDB console, choose the option next to the Music table and then choose Delete table.
+- In the DynamoDB console, select the checkbox next to the Music table and then choose Delete.

-- In the confirmation dialog box, enter the text "delete" and choose Delete.
+- In the confirmation dialog box, enter the text delete and choose Delete table.